-KNOW ALL BY THESE PRESENTS THAT I, MUHTAR KENT, Chairman of the Board of Directors, Chief Executive Officer, President and a Director of The Coca-Cola Company (the "Company"), do hereby appoint GARY P. FAYARD, Executive Vice President and Chief Financial Officer of the Company, BERNHARD GOEPELT, Senior Vice President, General Counsel and Chief Legal Counsel of the Company, and GLORIA K. BOWDEN, Corporate Secretary of the Company, or any one of them, my true and lawful attorneys-in-fact for me and in my name for the purpose of executing on my behalf in any and all capacities the Company's Annual Report on Form 10-K for the year ended December 31, 2013, or any amendment or supplement thereto, and causing such Annual Report or any such amendment or supplement to be filed with the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended.
+KNOW ALL BY THESE PRESENTS THAT I, HERBERT A. ALLEN, a director of The Coca-Cola Company (the "Company"), do hereby appoint MUHTAR KENT, Chairman of the Board of Directors, Chief Executive Officer, President and a Director of the Company, KATHY N. WALLER, Executive Vice President and Chief Financial Officer of the Company, BERNHARD GOEPELT, Senior Vice President, General Counsel and Chief Legal Counsel of the Company, and GLORIA K. BOWDEN, Corporate Secretary of the Company, or any one of them, my true and lawful attorneys-in-fact for me and in my name for the purpose of executing on my behalf in any and all capacities the Company's Annual Report on Form 10-K for the year ended December 31, 2014, or any amendment or supplement thereto, and causing such Annual Report or any such amendment or supplement to be filed with the Securities and Exchange Commission pursuant to the Securities Exchange Act of 1934, as amended.

-IN WITNESS WHEREOF, I have hereunto set my hand this 20th day of February, 2014.
+IN WITNESS WHEREOF, I have hereunto set my hand this 19th day of February, 2015.